tyolab/localwiki-builder/README.md

 ### Antelope Search Engine

-WikiDump2SQLite doesn't use antelope as a search engine and do any searches with it, but it requires its text processing ability to read Wikipedia pages which are in XML format
+WikiDump2SQLite doesn't use antelope as a search engine and do any searches with it, but it requires its text processing ability to read / extract Wikipedia pages from the dump.

 #### Antelope Repository